On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

-\sssec{Two conjectures (D.~Leites)} 1) For (the simple derived of) Lie algebras with indecomposable Cartan matrix not considered in this note, i.e., parametric families of Weisfeiler-Kac algebras, all their $\Zee/2$-gradings correspond, conjecturally, to their known superizations listed in \cite{BGL}.
+\begin{Conjecture}[D.~Leites] For $($the simple derived of$)$ Lie algebras with indecomposable Cartan matrix not considered in this note, i.e., parametric families of Weisfeiler--Kac algebras, all their $\Zee/2$-gradings correspond, conjecturally, to their known superizations listed in~{\rm \cite{BGL}}. \end{Conjecture}